How can I learn more about and deal with childhood obesity?

 More about BMI:

-Your child's BMI (body mass index) is an important tool that you can use to determine if your child is overweight, underweight, or at
+Your child's BMI (body mass index) is an important tool that you can use to determine if your child is overweight, underweight, or at a healthy weight.

 1. Record your child's weight in pounds or kilograms.